polsys/ennemi/docs/api-reference.md

   If True, the results will be normalized to correlation coefficient scale.
   Same as calling `normalize_mi` on the results.
+  The results are sensible only if at least one variable is continuous.

 - `max_threads: int` or None.